newage/zf2-extend/README.md

 Mapper - Provide methods for work with DB.

 Model - Implement all business logic.
-Work with form and mapper and other model.
+Work with mapper.

+Service - Can works with any models and form.

-Controller - Call model and add data to view.
+Controller - Call service and add data to view.